 7. And many more features for remote collaboration

 People always want to be socially engaged, it’s embedded in our DNA, so why can’t we satisfy people’s needs and talk a little bit?
-Especially when talk is about work and our success.
+Especially when the talk is about work and our success.

 We support the idea that emails should be used for some crucial moments:

 For small files and quick sharing we can choose Slack and Emailing, if we have data for long–term storage, good options are Google Drive or Dropbox.

-Google docs and Google Spreadsheets are used for documents and charts which can be shared among multiple people.
+Google Docs and Google Spreadsheets are used for documents and charts which can be shared among multiple people.

-But sticking to the Jira’s theme, we want to introduce another Atlassian’s product – Confluence.
+But sticking to Jira’s theme, we want to introduce another Atlassian product – Confluence.
 Here you can create whole spaces for various needs, add child pages to them and everything will be interconnected.
 Every change will be sent as a notification and a search console is quite useful when you have tons of data.
 In addition, there is a possibility to make these spaces and pages private or public, so you can use Confluence for permanent sharing with your clients.

 Jira provides reporting features, people can log work and make the process clear.